Skip to main content

 • Realizing the Promises of Algorithmic Recourse through Reliability, Accessibility, and Fairness Principles

-• Be Intentional About Fairness!
-Fairness, Size, and Multiplicity in the Rashomon Set
+• Be Intentional About Fairness!: Fairness, Size, and Multiplicity in the Rashomon Set

 • How Much Effort Is Enough?
 Fairness in Algorithmic Recourse Through the Lens of Substantive Equality of Opportunity